Spirit on the Water: Recording

 Engineer Chris Shaw recalled the recording session for this song fondly as it was the first time Dylan had played harmonica on a studio recording since "Tryin' to Get to Heaven" nearly a decade before: "On Modern Times, we were really excited to have Bob playing harmonica again.
 That was amazing – I remember sitting there thinking to myself, 'Holy shit.
 I’m recording Bob Dylan playing harmonica.
 This is incredible'.
 I’m a jaded studio guy, y’know, I’ve been working in studios for twenty two years.
 But every day on (Love and Theft and Modern Times), every day I work with the guy for like five minutes, I’ll be sitting behind that console, and I’ll have this voice in the back of my head: Holy fucking shit.
 I’m recording Bob Dylan.
 And all of a sudden the hair on my arm is standing up, and I’m looking around, waiting for someone to barge in and point at me and say, 'He shouldn’t be here'.
 He’s a blast to work with, Bob.
 As serious as the guy is, he has an incredibly wicked sense of humour, and he’s actually a lot of fun in the studio.
 When he’s in a good mood, it’s phenomenal".
-The song is played in the key of B-flat major on the studio recording.